 Customizing Print Settings

-You can save these settings locally as a "preset" so that operators can easily select it in the future:
+- Save these settings locally as a "preset" so that operators can easily select it in the future:

-Saving the App Data in A PDF
+Saving the App Data Locally in A PDF

 The print dialog is also the best way to save app data on a local computer in a PDF.
 Rather than pressing "Print" in the system dialog, select "Save as PDF" to save the step and live data in a local file.